fehler/miscellany/registering-a-trade-mark/registering-a-trade-mark.md

 Registering a Trade Mark
 ========================

+*Estimated reading time: 5 minutes.*

 **This advice is for registering trade marks in the UK.
 I am not a lawyer, so you may wish to take legal advice.**

 The following is what I learned through the process of registering a trade mark for ‘Mr Murphy’ (my consultancy business that is focused on developing digital and printed learning materials).

 I wrote this for a client to summarise the process for them, but I hope others might find it useful, too.
-(Estimated reading time: 5 minutes.)

 —[Christopher Murphy][00]